NHS Hospital Food Review: Our Takeaways

 NHS Supply Chain: Food welcomes the publication of the Independent Review of NHS Hospital Food 2020 (the review) and the work of the team behind it.
 We are committed to providing our customers with products and services that improve hospital food and hope the review can further support positive change.
 With that in mind, we have highlighted eight key areas and the work that we are doing to support these.

 See our Useful Links section for the full review of NHS Hospital Food 2020.

 Recommendation 1C, 1D and 1F from the review:

 - Marketing and recruitment for hospital chefs

 - Recognise excellence in catering teams.

-See our Useful Links for further information and to register your interest in attending a future Chefs Academy event.
+See our Downloads ▼ section if you wish to register for one of our workshops – your Regional Capital Planning Co-ordinator will be able to help. for further information and to register your interest in attending a future Chef’s Academy event.

 Recommendation 2B from the review: